awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 ## Choosing a collection type<a name="serverless-usecase"></a>

-OpenSearch Serverless supports two primary collection types:
+OpenSearch Serverless supports three primary collection types:

 **Time series** – The log analytics segment that focuses on analyzing large volumes of semi\-structured, machine\-generated data in real\-time for operational, security, user behavior, and business insights\.

 **Search** – Full\-text search that powers applications in your internal networks \(content management systems, legal documents\) and internet\-facing applications, such as ecommerce website search and content search\.

+**Vector search** – Semantic search on vector embeddings that simplifies vector data management and powers machine learning \(ML\) augmented search experiences and generative AI applications, such as chatbots, personal assistants, and fraud detection\.

 You choose a collection type when you first create a collection: